-167 senior apartments in Vermont
+167 senior living options in Vermont

 Vermont often gets overlooked when seniors begin discussing new places to relocate to in New England.
 The New England region of the U.S. is remarkably popular among retirees thanks to its high quality of life, luxurious senior living apartments and condos, scenic beauty, access to the Atlantic Ocean and small, tight-knit communities.
 However, unlike nearby Massachusetts, Connecticut, New Hampshire and New York, Vermont senior living apartments and condos are more reasonably priced.